Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     - **Where do you want to replicate your machines to?**: To Azure

-    - **Are your machines virtualized?**: Yes, with Hyper-V [Your VM is running as a nested VM in Azure]
+    - **Are your machines virtualized?**: Yes, with Hyper-V [Your VM is running as a nested VM in Azure].

     - **Are you using System Center VMM to manage your Hyper-V hosts?**: No